michael-s-downs/thethingineed/services/documentation/techhubgenaiinfoindexing.md

   - **vector_storage_conf**: Configuration of the vector storage.
     - **index**: Name of index.
 If it is the first time it is used an index with this name is created in the corresponding database; otherwise, it is used to expand the existing index with more documents.
 No capital letters or symbols are allowed except underscore ([a-z0-9_]).
     - **vector_storage**: Key to get the configuration of the database from config file.
-    - **metadata_primary_keys**: This parameter is to specify whether the metadata provided in the value (list or string) will be used in the vector storage id generation or not.
+    - **metadata_primary_keys**: This parameter is to specify whether the metadata provided in the list will be used in the vector storage id generation or not.
 In brief to allow different metadata for same chunks.
   - **chunking_method**: Configuration of the chunking method.
     - **window_overlap**: When dividing the document into snippets, the number of tokens that overlap between 2 subsequent chunks.
 Default value is 10, and it is measured with NLTK tokenizer.
     - **window_length**: Length of chunks.
 Default value is 300.